For me, the energetic change of seasons is loaded with potential–whether summer to fall, or leaving one old year for a brand spanking new one!

 After meditation I free write, trying to stay in a state of both “noticing” and “willing”–two states that for me, lead to being able to choose the life I like.
 With this focused and calm state of mind I plan the day, which usually includes writing, eating well, working out and taking care of my family, which I do with more ease and joy in my stable post meditative state.

 Some might say: “4:45 a.m.
 Are you kidding me?
-I don’t have the time for that.
-Maybe you don’t…or maybe you do.
+I don’t have the time or energy for that.”
+Maybe you don’t…or possibly you do.
 Maybe you’re curious.
-Maybe today you’ll “just try it on.”
+Maybe just today, or some other day, you could “just try it on.”

-Cheers lovelies, to rising early and choosing the day!
+Cheers lovelies, to considering a new morning ritual, to rising early and choosing the day!

 Love and lettuce,